AherRahul/portfolio-v1/content/articles/frontend-system-design-1-3.md

 ![image.png](https://heyashu.in/images/blogs/rest_3.jpg)

 So, coming to the API part—communication between the client (frontend) and server (backend) happens through an intermediary, much like how a waiter communicates between customers and the kitchen.
 This intermediary is called an **API (Application Programming Interface)**.
-There are different types of APIs, and one of the most widely used is the **REST API**.
+There are different types of API, and one of the most widely used is the **REST API**.

 **REST (Representational State Transfer)**: It refers to transferring the "state" of a resource in a representational format.
-Essentially, the data (state) is represented and transferred using APIs.
+Essentially, the data (state) is represented and transferred using API.

 ### My Rules and Protocols